 - Volition: We reflect God’s Sovereignty through our Libertarian Free Will.

-In our Provisionist framework, we hold that while the Fall of Man marred these attributes, it did not destroy them.
+The Fall of Man marred these attributes, it did not destroy them.
 Humanity remains capable of responding to the Prevenient Grace of a God whose nature is to seek and to save the lost.

 Conclusion: The Fidelity of the Divine